Georgia Tann: Tennessee Children's Home Society

 Tann used a variety of methods to procure children.
 Through pressure tactics, threats of legal action, and other ways, she would dupe or coerce birth parents, mostly poor single mothers, to turn the children over to her custody, often under false pretenses.
-Alma Sipple, one of Tann's victims, described her as "a stern-looking woman with close-cropped grey hair, round wireless glasses and an air of utter authority."
-Tann also arranged for the taking of children born to inmates at Tennessee mental institutions and those born to wards of the state through her connections.
+Alma Sipple, one of Tann's victims, described her as "a stern-looking woman with close-cropped grey hair, round wireless glasses, and an air of utter authority."
+Tann also arranged to take children born to inmates at Tennessee mental institutions and those born to wards of the state through her connections.
 To meet demand, she resorted to kidnappings.
 In a 1937 governmental report by Emma Annie Winslow, a prominent American home economist and researcher, she reported that the three homes for unwed mothers in Memphis, in cooperation with the local health department, had committed to keeping mothers with their infants for at least three months before seeking adoption, especially to complete breastfeeding.
 However, all three homes reported that, in practice, the Tennessee Children's Home would collect the children within weeks due to "court commitment."
 Winslow also reported that Tann had the practice of collecting children directly from their mothers at the hospital before the mother was even released, some mothers having signed the children over to the orphanage before the child was even born.
 Tann said she preferred to receive the children early "before they developed thrush or some other infection" in the hospital.
 Winslow also noted that, during 1933–1934, while there were no maternal deaths between the three homes, there was a large number of infant deaths due to an "epidemic" at Memphis General Hospital.
 The author noted that improvements in care in the hospital nursery had decreased infant mortality during previous years, and ultimately concluded that the uptick in infant deaths must have come from "non-resident" mothers from other areas who gave birth in Memphis.

 Tann was documented taking children born to unwed mothers at birth, claiming that the newborns required medical care.
-When the mothers asked about the children, Tann or her accomplices would explain that the babies had died, when they had actually been placed in foster homes or adopted.
+When the mothers asked about the children, Tann or her accomplices would explain that the babies had died when they had been placed in foster homes or adopted.
 In some cases, single parents would drop their children off at nursery schools, only to be told that welfare agents had taken the children.
 In others, children would be temporarily placed in an orphanage because a family was experiencing illness or unemployment, only to find out later that the orphanage had adopted them out or had no record of the children ever being placed.